Skip to main content

 Accessibility on VA.gov

-This page is meant to help researchers, designers, and developers working within OCTO understand how VA approaches accessibility.
-It’s also a useful evolving resource for new (and existing) VA accessibility specialists in order to understand the context of their work.
+This purpose of this page is to help researchers, designers, and developers working within OCTO understand how Veterans Affairs (VA) approaches accessibility.
+The page is a useful, evolving resource for new and existing VA accessibility specialists to understand the context of their work and how to get help.

-Following these steps will help ensure your team launches products that meet VA’s vision:
+Please note, this page contains guidelines, not mandates.
+By following these guidelines, it helps to ensure your team launches products that meet the VA’s vision:

 Our Mission